 C1-INH deficiency is present at birth in HAE, although only a few patients have been reported with perinatal angioedema.
 Symptoms usually become apparent in the first or second decade of life.

 Approximately 40% of people with hereditary angioedema (HAE) experience their first episode before age 5 years, and 75% present before age 15 years.
 Patients typically experience minor swelling in childhood that may go unnoticed, with increased severity around puberty.
-However, type III HAE is found in the second decade of life or later and occurs only rarely before puberty.
+However, HAE with normal C1 inhibitor levels is found in the second decade of life or later and occurs only rarely before puberty.